ethankennerly/turn-here/README.md

 turn-here
 =========

-Hear a blip and see a count once per second.
+Press left or right to keep white rectangle between the gray columns.
-Press left or right to keep white rectangle between the gray squares.
+As you accelerate, how far can you go?
 Warm-up for Ludum Dare 25.  http://www.ludumdare.com